 - (18) Based on Amendment No. 1 to Schedule 13G filed by Theodore H. Kruttschnitt, III on January 19, 2023.
-Represents (i) 6,815,789 shares of common stock (ii) 1,815,789 warrants to purchase shares of common stock.
+Represents (i) 6,815,789 shares of common stock, and (ii) 1,815,789 warrants to purchase shares of common stock.
 The address of the principal business office of Theodore H. Kruttschnitt, III, is 3000 Ralston Avenue, Hillsborough, CA 94010. - (19) Based on the 13G filed by Acorn Bioventures, L.P. on December 5, 2022.
-Consists of shares of common stock and warrants to purchase common stock held by Acorn Bioventures, L.P., Acorn Capital Advisors GP, LLC ("Acorn"), Acorn Capital Advisors HP, LLC ("Acorn GP"), which is the sole general partner of Acorn, Acorn Bioventures 2, L.P. ("Acorn 2"), Acorn Capital Advisors GP 2, LLC ("Acorn GP 2"), which is the sole general partner of Acorn 2, and Anders Hove.
+Consists of shares of common stock and warrants to purchase common stock held by Acorn Bioventures, L.P., Acorn Capital Advisors GP, LLC ("Acorn"), Acorn Capital Advisors HP, LLC ("Acorn GP"), which is the sole general partner of Acorn, Acorn Bioventures 2, L.P. ("Acorn 2"), Acorn Capital Advisors GP 2 LLC ("Acorn GP 2"), which is the sole general partner of Acorn 2, and Anders Hove.
 Aggregate amount includes 4,997,495 shares of common stock issuable upon exercise of warrants.
 However, the exercise of the warrants is subject to a 9.99% beneficial ownership blocker.
 The percentage ownership gives effect to the blocker based upon 109,840,471 shares of common stock outstanding as of November 23, 2022 as reported in the Company's Current Report on Form 8-K filed with the Securities and Exchange Commission on November 23, 2022, and assumes the exercise of the reported warrants subject to the blocker where applicable.
-Acorn Capital Advisors GP, LLC is the sole general partner of Acorn Bioventures, L.P., and may be deemed to beneficially own the shares of common stock beneficially own the shares of percentage.
-L.P. and may be deemed to beneficially own the shares of common stock beneficially own the shares of common stock beneficially own the shares of percentage.
-L.P. and may be deemed to beneficially own the shares of common stock beneficially own the shares of percentage.
-L.P. and may be deemed to beneficially own the shares of percentage.
-L.P. and may be deemed to beneficially own the shares of percentage.
-L.P. and may be deemed to beneficially own the shares of percentage.
-L.P. and may be deemed to beneficially own the shares of percentage.
-L.P. and may be deemed to beneficially own the shares of percentage.
-L.C. and Acorn Capital Advisors GP, LLC and Acorn Capital Advisors GP, LLC, and may be deemed to b - (20) The address for each of our executive officers and directors is c/o OptiNose, 1020 Stony Hill Road, Suite 300, Yardley, Pennsylvania 19067.
+Acorn Capital Advisors GP, LLC is the sole general partner of Acorn Bioventures, L.P., and may be deemed to beneficially own the shares of common stock beneficially owned by Acorn Bioventures, L.P.
+Acorn Capital Advisors GP 2, LLC is the sole general partner of Acorn Bioventures 2, L.P., and may be deemed to beneficially own the shares of common stock beneficially owned by Acorn Bioventures, 2 L.P.
+Anders Hove is the Manager of Acorn Capital Advisors GP, LLC and Acorn Capital Advisors GP2, LLC, and may be deemed to beneficially own the shares beneficially owned by those entities.
+The address for each of these individuals and entities is 420 Lexington Ave, Suite 2626 New York, New York 10170. - (20) The address for each of our executive officers and directors is c/o OptiNose, 1020 Stony Hill Road, Suite 300, Yardley, Pennsylvania 19067.